Multiple people charged in connection to Matthew Perry’s death

 “They knew what they were doing was wrong,” Estrada said.

 The beloved actor who starred as Chandler Bing on “Friends” died in October 2023 at the age of 54.
-Perry was found floating face down in the pool of his Pacific Palisades home.
+Perry was found floating face down in a stand-alone jacuzzi at his Pacific Palisades home.
 The actor died as a result of “acute effects of ketamine” and subsequent drowning, according to the Los Angeles Medical Examiner’s Office autopsy report.

-“Hypothetically there’s a potential for criminal culpability depending on what the investigation undercovers, but at this point, we’re not there yet,” he said at the time.
+“Matthew Perry’s journey began with unscrupulous doctors who abused their position of trust because they saw him as a payday, to street dealers who gave him ketamine in unmarked vials,” DEA Administrator Anne Milgram said in the press release.
+“Every day, the DEA works tirelessly with our federal, state, and local partners to protect the public and to hold accountable those that distribute deadly and dangerous drugs – whether they are local drug traffickers or doctors who violate their sworn oath to care for patients.”

+CNN has reached out to representatives for Perry’s foundation and his “Friends” castmates for comment on the charges announced Thursday.

 Struggle with addiction

-When announcing the charges on Thursday, Estrada said investigators believe Perry “fell back into addiction” in Fall 2023.
+When announcing the charges on Thursday, Estrada said investigators believe Perry “fell back into addiction” in Fall 2023 and noted Perry’s vulnerability as a recovering addict.

+Estrada alleged that Plasencia worked with Dr. Mark Chavez to supply Perry with Ketamine, which Perry’s assistant, Kenneth Iwamasa, would inject the actor with despite having no medical training.

+Chavez, a 54-year-old doctor from San Diego, “has agreed to plead guilty to one count of conspiracy to distribute ketamine,” according to the release.

 Perry had detailed his decades-long struggles with drug addiction in his 2022 memoir, “Friends, Lovers, and the Big Terrible Thing.”
 He wrote that he began abusing prescription medication after he was involved in a jet ski accident on the set of the film “Fools Rush In” in 1997 and was prescribed Vicodin.